allysonlister/swo/README.md

 # The Software Ontology
 The Software Ontology (SWO) is a resource for describing software tools, their types, tasks, versions, licensing, provenance and associated data.
 The latest release is 1.7.

+You can cite SWO with the following publication:

+Malone, J., Brown, A., Lister, A.L. et al. The Software Ontology (SWO): a resource for reproducibility in biomedical data analysis, curation and digital preservation.
+J Biomed Semant 5, 25 (2014). [https://doi.org/10.1186/2041-1480-5-25](https://doi.org/10.1186/2041-1480-5-25)

+You can also view SWO in the EBI's Ontology Lookup Service (OLS) at [https://www.ebi.ac.uk/ols/ontologies/swo](https://www.ebi.ac.uk/ols/ontologies/swo).

 # Licenses in SWO

 As part of SWO, we have developed a hierarchy of license types which can organize licenses based on their clauses.
 For more information on this work, please see the [LicenceHierarchy](LicenceHierarchy.md) page.